Read This First

 Prompt 4: Provide secular and more science-focused critiques of each of the 10 elements you listed in your last response.

-The section turns on Testimonies of Opponents.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Testimonies of Opponents in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 Even if multiple independent accounts existed, secular and scientific skepticism would focus on the reliability of the witnesses, the possibility of exaggeration, and the cultural or psychological factors that might lead to a shared belief in a fantastical event.
 The presence of documentation alone does not establish the factual accuracy of the events described, especially if the phenomena described are supernatural or violate known natural laws.